A reliable ecommerce website builder makes it easy to set up an online store, process…

 Meanwhile, if your theme does not have the required settings for the modifications you want, and you know how to alter HTML, CSS, and Liquid, then you can edit the “theme code.”

 How To Publish A Theme On Shopify store

 A published theme: – This is the theme that displays on the homepage of your online store.
 It is the one seen by your customers whenever they visit your Shopify store.

-On your Shopify store, you can add about 20 different themes to your online store although you could only publish and display a theme at a time.
-You can also read How to Start a Successful Dropshipping Business
+On your Shopify store, you can add about 20 different themes to an online store, although you can only publish and display a theme at a time.

 Multiple themes cannot be published simultaneously on your admin dashboard; a published theme can be found in the “current theme” section of the “theme page.” while the themes that are yet to be published can be found on the “More Themes” section of your Admin page.

 To check for an old theme, the theme you published recently will be automatically moved to the “More Theme list” section after publishing a new theme.

 All your recently published themes are saved there automatically for future use.
 None is lost.

 How to publish a new theme

 To create and make a new theme displayed on your homepage, you can do it from your admin page.
 This can be done by following the below steps:-